hellmarbecker/blog/_drafts/druid-data-cookbook-modeling-flag-lists.markdown

 This is one of the prime use cases for [multi-value dimensions](https://blog.hellmar-becker.de/2021/08/07/multivalue-dimensions-in-apache-druid-part-1/).

 Rather than having one dimension per flag, create one multi-value dimension for all flags.
-So
+So `{"f1":true, "f2":false, "f3":true, "f10":true}` is transformed to `{"flags":["f1","f3","f10"]}`.
+You can then

+-  filter by the presence or absence of individual values,
+-  count the number of occurrences of each value [in a single `GROUP BY` clause](https://druid.apache.org/docs/latest/querying/multi-value-dimensions.html#grouping),
+-  or apply set operations and complex filters with [MV functions](https://druid.apache.org/docs/latest/querying/sql-multivalue-string-functions.html).

 ## Generating Sample Data